sukckn/k8s-scr-mgr/heml-install.md

 | set-file | kubeconfig | Fully qualified file name for the kubectl config file | Yes |
 | set | dbCredentials.connectionstring | Database connection string.
 Use the same string that is used in Viya Environment manager to connect from MAS.<br>**Note**: Enclose connection string in double quotes! | No |

-To install the chart with the release name *k8s-scr-mrg* see example below:
+Example to install the chart with the release name *k8s-scr-mrg*:
 ```
 helm install k8s-scr-mgr ./k8sscrmgr \
 --namespace k8sscrmgr \